Rithonn/leather-info-repo/README.md

 - Getting new knife for skiving today
 - Looping back to work on a satchel now that all comissions are done
 - Finished revising pattern for small women's bag
+#### 8/10/2025
+- Clicked out pattern
+- Testing different skiving knives
+- Recieved new rolls royce knife.
+Only used to crappier knives
+- Finished building shelf system for the workbench